 Through product development innovation, SAP has created a next generation response to data warehousing with SAP BW/4 HANA.
 SAP BW/4 HANA still provides rich business content now optimized for SAP HANA but also provides additional capabilities enabling businesses to respond with agility to the demands they face.
 In essence, SAP BW/4 HANA is a modern analytics platform catering for the additional demands that pure play data warehousing could never address.

 The rest of this blog series will explore the nature of SAP BW/4 HANA and the benefits it brings to business users, functional managers and executives.
 The series will also explore the capabilities we seek to develop new responses in such a technology platform to respond to customer and competitive pressures within your markets.
 We will explore the capabilities found within SAP BW/4 HANA and how these capabilities can provide insight to support decisions in response to operational, tactical and strategic challenges faced by businesses in today’s digital world.

-We will continue this conversation during a webinar on BW/4HANA on Tuesday, October 3.
-You can register here to learn what’s new in BW/4HANA and what the migration paths are.
-This webinar will cover the biggest changes for customers considering moving to BW/4HANA as well as the new features and functionality.
+Learn more about BW/4HANA by downloading our on-demand recording featuring Hans Paulokat to learn what’s new in BW/4HANA and what the migration paths are.
+This replay covers the biggest changes for customers considering moving to BW/4HANA as well as the new features and functionality.
 You can also download a free white paper on the next generation data warehouse solution.

 itelligence has also gathered our top ten considerations when selecting SAP BW/4HANA for you to read.
 To learn more about SAP’s next generation data warehousing known as BW/4HANA, watch this short video.